News - Comments

 is also a bounty hunter in the beginning of the

-really accept that Snake agrees to do the mission only to find out why Fresno
+version Snake agrees to do a mission to find out why Fresno Bob (yes the Fresno

-Bob (yes the Fresno Bob) has begun working
+Bob) has begun working

 for scumbags in a